All people, regardless of ethnicity, culture, religion, language or place of birth, have equal rights economically, socially and culturally.

 - Policy development and program implementation that is based on wide and inclusive consultation that gives voice to Australians' diverse cultural and religious backgrounds and interests.

 - Adequately resourced non-government refugee and migrant organisations to carry out advocacy and support work on behalf of their members and communities in Australia.

-- Government and government-funded services to be delivered in languages other than English, by bilingual staff where appropriate, and interpreting and translation services to be well resourced and widely available.
+- Government-run and government-funded services to be available in languages other than English, by bilingual staff where appropriate, and interpreting and translation services to be well resourced and easily accessible.

 - Cross-cultural training available for government staff and widely available to other organisations.